MichaIng/DietPi/README.md

 _Joined 2018-03-01_

-Contributions to the DietPi in general, including
+Contributions to the DietPi in general, including:

 - source code
 - testing